hazem-jr/AmountInWords_InArabic/README.md

 Convert Amount to Words in Arabic ( To be used in SAP Adobe Forms Scripting Directly )

-This Function is an enhanced function to the repository https://github.com/mmahgoub/tafgeetjs.git to be compatible with the Adobe form script JS Version.
+This Function is an enhanced function to the repository https://github.com/mmahgoub/tafgeetjs.git to be compatible with the SAP Adobe form script JS Version.